MuhammedM294/SAR2Optical/README.md

 SAR2Optical
 ==============================

 This repository hosts a collection of experiments to test the effectiveness of transcoding Synthetic Aperture Radar (SAR) imagery to optical ones.
-The focus of these experiments is on solving the challenge of waterbody extraction in arid regions posed by the similarity of the intensity values of waterbodies and sand landcover in SAR images.
+The focus of these experiments is on solving the challenge of waterbody extraction in arid regions posed by the similarity of the backscattering properties (intensity values) between waterbodies and sand landcover in SAR images.

+### Experiment 1 (VV To B8 )

 --------